authelia/authelia/docs/configuration/identity-providers/oidc.md

 ## Generating a random secret

-If you must generate an option yourself, you can use a random string of sufficient length.
+If you must provide a random secret in configuration, you can generate a random string of sufficient length.
 The command

 ```sh
 LENGTH=64